CodingCellist/codingcellist.github.io/content/en/post/writing-up-a-phd/index.md

 something...
 Anyway, that is _infinitely_ low on the list of current priorities such as: "AAAAAAA!
 I need to have a draft ready in ideally 3 days!!"

+## 2024-08-23

+It's funny how it is noticeable what writing I produced without issue -- maybe because I felt I'd come up with a great example -- versus the writing that I have produced in this semi-depressive state of slogging through getting the last of my background chapter done.
+I just discovered a large section of stuff that should go in the background chapter, but which I'd written months ago as part of a different chapter, and the writing just seems _brighter_ somehow.
+It flows better, has better examples and explanations, is _significantly_ less dry than stuff I wrote this week (on basically the same topic, by the way).
+I can somewhat rationalise to myself that it makes sense that my writing changes based on my mood and whether I'm sick of the topic yet, but it is still very interesting to suddenly see it right there in one's face...